-То extra_extension_modules do this, you will need to populate the field of the OxidizedPythonInterpreterConfig Rust struct used to construct the Python interpreter.
-Simply add an entry defining the extension module's import name and a pointer to its C initialization function (often named PyInit<name>. e.g. if you are defining the extension module foo, the initialization function would be PyInit_foo by convention.
+To do this, will extra\extension\modules field the you need to populate the OxidizedPythonInterpreterConfig Rust struct used to construct the Python interpreter.
+Simply add an entry defining the extension module's import name and a pointer to its C initialization function (often named PyInit\<name>. e.g. if you are defining the extension module foo, the initialization function would be PyInit\foo by convention.